floington500/Parashoot/README.md

 ## Solution

-Hosting your own content delivery service is a great way to protect your files while ensuring that they are in good hands, allowing you to have full control over who has access to your content.
-By not using the content delivery networks provided by big media companies, you are taking back the ownership of the files you upload online.
+Hosting your own content delivery service is a great way to protect your files while ensuring that they are in good hands.
+Not using the content delivery networks provided by big media companies, provides you with an extra layer of protection and allows you to take control back.